-Northview's interest coverage and debt service coverage ratios were 2.60 and 1.39, respectively, for the period November 2, 2020 to December 31, 2020.
+Northview's interest coverage and debt service coverage ratios were 2.84 and 1.54, respectively, for the twelve months ended December 31, 2021 (2.60 and 1.39, respectively, for the period from November 2, 2020, the date on which Northview began operations, to December 31, 2020).
 Northview monitors its interest and debt service coverage ratios to assess its ability to service payments on its debt.
 The debt service coverage ratio includes the impact of principal repayments excluding one-time lump sum payments at maturity.

-The debt service coverage ratio of 1.39 is calculated for the period from November 2, 2020 to December 31, 2020 and reflects the seasonality of the business with higher utility costs.
-Therefore, this ratio is not an annualized figure, and is not comparable to the annualized debt service coverage ratio minimum of 1.55 required under the credit facility agreement.
+The debt service coverage ratio shown below is calculated with reference to adjusted EBITDA, while the debt service coverage ratio used as a financial covenant for the credit facility is calculated with reference to adjusted NOI.
+As such, the calculation below is not comparable to the annualized debt service coverage ratio minimum of 1.55 required under the credit facility agreement.